Chief Oshkosh: Treaties

 In 1848, the United States and the Menominee negotiated the Treaty of Lake Poygan, in which Oshkosh ceded the Menominee's remaining lands in Wisconsin in exchange for 600,000 acres (2,400 km2) along the Crow Wing River in Minnesota and $20,000.
 A clause in the treaty allowed the tribe to remain in Wisconsin until 1850.
 William Medill and Morgan Lewis Martin were among the representatives of the United States government, while Oshkosh was accompanied by other Menominee chiefs as well as interpreter Augustin Grignon.
 Grignon's son-in-law Louis Porlier was also present and later recalled that the Menominee initially rejected the government's offer of relocating to Minnesota, at which point Morgan L. Martin approached Porlier and advised him that the Menominee "ought to make the most advantageous [treaty] they can; for if they persist in refusing to treat, the president can at his pleasure order their removal, without giving them another chance to make a treaty, and then it would be optional with him whether to them anything or nothing."
 Porlier and Grignon then spoke to Oshkosh, who signed the treaty the following day.

 Oshkosh led a delegation to visit the Crow Wing River area in 1850, but was disappointed with what he found.
-The Menominee found few opportunities for hunting and were concerned when they found that the region was already embroiled in intertribal ware between the Ojibwe and Sioux peoples.
-He traveled to Washington D.C. in August 1850 to request that President Millard Fillmore allow the tribe to remain in Wisconsin.
+The Menominee found few opportunities for hunting and were concerned when they found that the region was already embroiled in intertribal war between the Ojibwe and Sioux peoples.
+He traveled to Washington, D.C., in August 1850 to request that President Millard Fillmore allow the tribe to remain in Wisconsin.
 Fillmore initially permitted the tribe to remain in Wisconsin until June 1, 1851, and granted two additional extensions in 1851.
 In 1852, the Menominee were allowed to stay on a temporary reservation on the Wolf River in northeastern Wisconsin.
 The 1854 Wolf River Treaty made the 250000 acre Menominee Indian Reservation permanent.
 Oshkosh was reportedly unhappy with the treaty, first refusing to sign, and then begrudgingly signing after the government increased financial compensation for the tribe, saying "I [sign] without my consent.
 My tribe compels me to sign it."

-In 1856, the U.S. government relocated the Stockbridge, Munsee, and Brothertown Indian tribes again, settling them adjacent near the new Menominee Reservation.
+In 1856, the U.S. government relocated the Stockbridge, Munsee, and Brothertown Indian tribes again, settling adjacent to the new Menominee Reservation.
 On February 11, 1856, Oshkosh and other Menominee leaders signed a treaty granting 46,000 acres (190 km2) of the Menominee Indian Reservation to the other tribes, creating a separate reservation for the Stockbridge–Munsee Community.